linarphy/polygon_collision_detector/README.md

 ### Checks point in polygon

-We can use [http://alienryderflex.com/polygon/](this method) to check the presence of the point in the polygon.
+We can use [this method](http://alienryderflex.com/polygon/) to check the presence of the point in the polygon.

 ## Implementation